 OUR APPLICATION AND ADOPTION PROCESS:

 All of our rescue animals reside in loving foster homes until adoption and our adoptions are held every Saturday in our thrift store from 1:00pm to 4:00pm.
 You must complete your adoption application prior to our adoption event (preferably 2-5 days in advance) so that our volunteers have time to screen and contact potential adopters.
-Applications submitted late in the week (typically Friday or Saturday) may not be processed until the following week.
-Applications submitted throughout the week will be processed and, if you are selected for a meet, we will contact you before the next scheduled adoption event.
+Applications submitted late in the week (Thurs, Fri, Sat) may not be processed until the following week.
+Applications submitted throughout the week will be processed and, if you are selected for a meet, we will contact you before the next scheduled adoption day.
 Please be sure you complete your adoption application as thoroughly as possible in order for us to make the best assessment possible.

 Our adoption applications can be found under our Adoption Center tab, as well as all of our current adoptable pets.
 Before applying to adopt, please review our Adoption Contract (click here for cats).